-Beyond that, President Obama has used the appointment power to further support Labor interests.
+Beyond that, President Obama has indicated his willingness to use the appointment power to further support Labor interests.
 On April 24, 2009, he announced his intention to appoint Mark Pearce and Craig Becker to two of the open NLRB positions.
 Mr. Pearce has been a labor practitioner for all of his career, including 15 years as an attorney and District Trial Specialist for the NLRB, before becoming a private practice labor lawyer representing unions.
 Prior to Mr. Becker's nomination, he served as Associate General Counsel to both the AFL-CIO and the SEIU.
 See Apr.
 24, 2009 White House Press Release.
-And, on July 9, President Obama sent these nominations to the Senate, along with the nomination of Brian Hayes, the Republican Labor Policy Director for the Senate Committee on Health, Education, Labor and Pensions.
-All three nominations were approved by the Committee on October 21.
+On July 9, 2009, President Obama sent these nominations to the Senate, along with the nomination of Brian Hayes, the Republican Labor Policy Director for the Senate Committee on Health, Education, Labor and Pensions.
+The committee approved the nominations of Pearce and Hayes by a voice vote.
+The committee also approved Becker's nomination, though Senator John McCain called Becker "the most controversial nominee I've seen in a long time" and promised to "do anything I can to block his nomination," including eventually placing a hold on the nomination.
+See President Again Nominates SEIU's Becker to Serve a National Labor Relations Board, 13 DAILY LABOR REP. (BNA) A-17 (Jan.
+22, 2010).